tmsheipline/tmsheipline/README.md

 - 👋 Hi, I’m @tmsheipline
-- 👀 I’m interested in front-end development and freelance work with small businesses
+- 👀 Software Engineer
-- 🌱 I’m currently learning HTML/CSS/Javascript
+- 🌱 HTML/CSS/Javascript
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I am a Registered Vet Tech looking to make the career jump into software development.
+- ⚡ Fun fact: I was a Registered Vet Tech prior to making the career jump into software development.

 <!---
 tmsheipline/tmsheipline is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.